Research and Clinical Trials

 NICHD #: 1R61HD113515-01 PI Birru Talabi

-INTREPID is a national study assessing the effects of the Dobbs v.
-Jackson Women’s Health Supreme Court decision on the health outcomes of abortion-seeking people with chronic diseases, physicians who care for birthing people with chronic diseases, and measures of severe maternal morbidity and mortality using Medicaid data.
-We are using surveys to achieve our aims, which include: 1) Evaluating--among people with chronic diseases who are seeking abortion--who is able or not able to obtain an abortion, and to assess their long-term health outcomes; 2) Assessing--among physicians-- the impact of abortion policy on medical decision-making and practice; and 3) generating new evidence about the impact of abortion policy on population- based pregnancy and healthcare-related outcomes.
+INTREPID is a study assessing the effects of the Dobbs v.
+Jackson Women’s Health Supreme Court decision in Pennsylvania, West Virginia, New York, and Ohio on the health outcomes of people with and without chronic diseases who have had an abortion, physicians who care for birthing people with chronic diseases, and measures of severe maternal morbidity and mortality using Medicaid data.
+We are using qualitative interviews to achieve our aims, which include: 1) Evaluating--among people with and without chronic diseases who have had an abortion--the barriers and facilitators they faced in accessing abortion care; 2) Assessing--among physicians-- the impact of abortion policy on medical decision-making and practice; and 3) generating new evidence about the impact of abortion policy on population- based pregnancy and healthcare-related outcomes.

 -